 And what traditionally goes with a bouquet of flowers?
 A box of chocolates.
 These are ideal to send in sturdy cardboard packaging.
 They arrive unbroken and there are many varieties to choose from.

 You can order teas, coffee, presents for dogs on their birthdays, breakfast hampers of ham, bacon and sausages, specialist gourmet mini-hampers, sanitary products, and even small birthday cakes.
 The cakes are iced to the box so that they aren’t damaged when they drop though your letterbox.
 You no longer have to get up at the weekend to go shopping before you cook breakfast.
 There’s a growing choice as more producers and suppliers see the advantages of flat-packed items.

-The other good thing about ordering items that can fit through your mail slot is that you can arrange to have regular deliveries.
-Some companies will send you products as often as you wish, although not on Sundays due to the restrictions of the postal service.
+The other good thing about ordering items that can fit through your mail slot is that you can arrange to have regular deliveries as part of a subscription service.

 The future of flat packaging

 As more and more companies realise the potential of packaging products so that they fit mail slots, there will undoubtedly be many innovations in the future.
 Designers are now thinking creatively about redesigning traditional products so that they can fit through letterboxes.
 If we can have flat wine bottles, what else can we have?
-I wonder if champagne would be the same in a flat bottle.
-We’ll have to wait and see.
+We’ll have to wait and be amazed.